Some Frequently Asked Questions (FAQ) about copywriters and copywriting

 Q: I need a copywriter in Cheltenham.
 How do I find one?

-A: Well, look no further: Sue Kelso Ryan Copywriter at your service!
+A: Well, look no further: Sue Kelso Ryan Writer at your service!
 Many business owners have asked me to work with them because I’ve been recommended by satisfied clients.
 Sometimes I reply to requests on social media.
 I also work with clients further afield, which is made easy by Skype, email and the internet.

 Q: How do I know which copywriter is the best for my project?